Requests

 global

-) filter structures based on information about the whole graph or its metadata. - Matching items (introduced by keyword
+) filter structures based on information about the whole graph or its metadata. - Matching items (introduced by the keyword

 pattern